Why Community Leadership?

 Rob Stephenson develops regional leaders as Head of Campus of La Trobe University Bendigo and through his service on regional boards with an emphasis on educational opportunity and economic and social development.
 Rob holds a Bachelor of Business (Accounting) and worked in professional services firms in the non-banking financial services sector before becoming General Manager of the Bendigo Student Association at La Trobe in 2001.
 Rob participated in the inaugural Emerging Pacific Leaders Dialogue (EPLD) in 2006 and served as the Australian representative on the 2014 EPLD Conference Speakers Committee.
 In 2009, Rob undertook a study of leadership development programs for university students in the USA.
 Rob is a Fellow of the CPA Australia, Member of the International Leadership Association, College Student Educators International, International Town and Gown Association, Association for Smart Learning Ecosystems and Regional Development.

-Keith joined LEAD Loddon Murray in August 2020 after an extensive career with Bendigo and Adelaide Bank where his major focus was on community engagement and the building and support of the Community Bank (community-owned franchises) network, during that time working with communities in every state and territory of Australia.
-His career in Bendigo Bank included State Community Manager positions for WA, and then Regional Victoria and Tasmania where he had responsibility for stakeholder engagement and the development of locally based Community Bank Boards, with a majority of those communities in regional and rural areas.
+Keith’s early career was with one of the ‘Big Four’ banks, and in 1998 he joined Bendigo and Adelaide Bank where his major focus was on government and community engagement, and the building and support of the Community Bank (community-owned franchises) network, during that time working with communities in every state and territory of Australia.
+His career in Bendigo Bank included State Community Manager positions in Western Australia, and Victoria and Tasmania where he had responsibility for stakeholder engagement, community and corporate governance, and the development of locally based Community Bank Boards, with a majority of those communities in regional and rural areas.

 LMCLP Program Director